 Honey Blonde Hair With Classic Ombré Roots

 If you want a high contrast haircolor that’s noticeably dark at the top and light at the bottom, consider going for a classic ombré.
 For this honey blonde hair, an ombré technique was used to bring the dark roots down to the chin area and transitions into a honey blonde gradient at the ends.
-To help keep your two-tone hair feeling soft at home, try using an argan oil infused shampoo.
+To help keep your two-tone hair looking shiny at home, try using a vinegar rinse for hair

 Want more haircolor inspiration?
 Stay up-to-date on the latest blonde haircolor trends by following @Redken on Instagram!